-Note: If the PXE clock and the LDAP server clock are out of sync, the certificates are considered expired and users are unable to authenticate using LDAP.
-To ensure proper synchronization, administrators should configure the PXE and the LDAP server to use the same NTP server.
+Note: If the PXE clock and the LDAP server clock are out of sync, the installed TLS certificates, if any, may be considered expired.
+To ensure proper synchronization, administrators should configure the PXE and the LDAP server to use the same NTP server(s).

-Step D. Configure User Groups on the PXE Device
+Step D. Configure Roles on the PXE Device